 During the course of a conduct hearing, students are expected to uphold the Code of Conduct and be honest at all times.
 The accused student will be required to answer fully any questions asked of him/her by members of the hearing board.
 Additionally, the hearing board will have the right to require the presence and testimony of witnesses relevant to the case.
 As a condition of their enrollment at Jacksonville University, students are required to appear as witnesses and give testimony unless excused for cause.
 Students who fail to appear after proper notice will also be considered in violation Prohibited Student Conduct (Refusal or failure to respond to a request to report to a University administrative office, a conduct conference, or conduct hearing board).

 Should the hearing board decide it requires additional information or testimony to resolve the case, a second hearing date will be scheduled to review this information.

 During the process of deliberation regarding responsibility and sanctions, Board members will make decisions based on the information available for their review, including, but not limited to, all testimony from witnesses, written statements, and other relevant information.
 Hearsay may be considered in the deliberation process.
 For a student to be found responsible for a violation of the Code of Conduct and/or all other rules and regulations pertaining to students, it should be determined that it is more likely than not that an alleged violation occurred.
 The student will be provided written notification of the hearing outcome.

 X. Procedures for reviewing misconduct by student groups

-Cases involving student groups will normally be heard by the Director of Student Involvement, or a designated student conduct board.
+Cases involving student groups will normally be heard by the Senior Vice President for Student Affairs Officer/Designee, or a designated student conduct board.
 Student groups will be accorded the same hearing and appeal procedures provided for students herein, except where noted in the following section.